skasai5296/actnetchallenge/README.md

 repo for activity net challenge 2019

 TO-DO:
-- [x] complete shell script for downloading ActivityNet videos
+- [x] complete script for downloading ActivityNet videos
+- [ ] complete script for converting .mp4 extensions to .jpg
 - [ ] write dataset class for ActivityNet Captions dataset
 - [ ] write model for learning from pretrained features of videos